 Serves much of west Plano.

-If you are looking for an experienced local agent and works personally with each of his clients, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
+If you are looking for an experienced local agent who works personally with each of his clients, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
 If you will be coming from outside the DFW area and would like for me to show you homes while you are here, please call me before finalizing your travel plans.